 Visual Metrics for overall concept, coordination and media

-The mission aimed to achieve TRL6, flying multiple payloads to high-altitude (> 20,000 metres) integrated to a CubeSat-compatible bus, recording their performance and learning how to integrate systems and subsystems through hands-on engineering.
+The mission achieved its aim of achieving TRL6, flying multiple payloads to high-altitude (> 20,000 metres) integrated to a CubeSat-compatible bus, recording their performance and learning how to integrate systems and subsystems through hands-on engineering.
 Example payloads: a GPS receiver board, biofluidics, a crypto token generator, a Picosat comms system, a 360 degree camera.